 To supplement, I use better textbooks, authentic level-appropriate materials (newspaper articles work well), videos, or materials that I design myself.
 Remember to whatever you design in Google Drive so you can reuse them next semester.
 See: Why I Love Google Drive.

-Skip the Worst Chapters
+Skip the Worst Chapters of a Terrible ESL Textbook

 In most ESL textbooks, there are one or two chapters that are terrible for whatever reason.
 Maybe they’re confusing, or perhaps they’re not so bad, but just irrelevant to students in the country you’re teaching in.